kgiszewski/Machina/README.md

 **Where do I get the `Machina.dll`?**
 Right now can clone this repo and build it or off [Nuget](https://www.nuget.org/packages/Umbraco.Machina).

-**What about xyz property type?**
+**What about 'xyz' property type?**
 There are a few other property types not covered in the migration scripts.
-Those are `Folder Browser`, `Member Picker` and `Related Links`.
+Those are `Archetype`, `Folder Browser`, `Member Picker` and `Related Links`.
 Send me a PR.

-**What about Archetype and Nested Content?**
-Archetype and Nested Content are a bit tougher since they are saving data differently and now this change pulls the rug out from them.
-At this time I haven't written converters for those.
-So don't change any items bundled into Nested Content\Archetype just yet.
-It'll just be pain for you.

 **Can I just test a small set first?**
 You can pass a doctype to the migrations in this form `machina-mcp -f:homepage` to limit the content to the `homepage` doctype.
 Use `machina-mcp -p:1 -f:homepage` to persist the changes to just that doctype.